ETMC-Exponenta/ToolboxExtender/README.md

 4. Also files will be generated in project directory: **ToolboxConfig.xml** with project and Extender info, **dev_on.m** script to activate developer tools (optionally). **Do not delete ToolboxConfig.xml**!

-5. Manually add *...Dev.m* class and *dev_on.m* script to excluded files of your project

 ### Update installed Toolbox Extender

 Use **Toolbox Extender App** or...